Tsunagu means to make connect in Japanese. MDJ will make a support plan

 Free Support to all enrolled students.

-For Americans, it’s generally possible to obtain a working visa as an English teacher if you’ve graduated from college.
-However, one common challenge is the lack of opportunities beyond teaching English, making it difficult to leverage your career experience and skills gained in the U.S.
+However, one common challenge is the lack of opportunities beyond teaching English, making it difficult to

-- the value of hiring foreign talent, concerns often arise about whether foreign employees can adapt to the harmony-centered culture typical of Japanese workplaces.
+The value of hiring foreign talent, concerns often arise about whether foreign employees can adapt to the harmony‑centered culture typical of Japanese workplaces.

 Many industries, such as IT, are eager to welcome skilled foreign professionals.
 However, a lack of structured systems for international recruitment and the predominance of job listings in Japanese can make it difficult for foreign job seekers to apply or secure opportunities effectively.

-Consultation times will be arranged after your lesson
+will be arranged after your lesson